Joseph Frank Pesci (born February 9, 1943) is an American actor, comedian, singer, and musician of Italian descent.

 - The Napoleon: Is 5'4 and tends to play pugnacious types.

-- Playing Against Type: As the nervously naïve Leo Getz in the Lethal Weapon series, and as the calculating and composed Mafia don Russell Bufalino in The Irishman.
+- Playing Against Type: As the nervously naïve Leo Getz in the Lethal Weapon series, the incredibly wise and kindly Simon Wilder in With Honors, the calculating and composed Mafia don Russell Bufalino in The Irishman, and as a generally good-natured angler in Gone Fishin'.

 - Production Posse: A regular of Martin Scorsese's films.